triton-inference-server/hugectr_backend/README.md

 # Quick Start

 ## Installing and Building HugeCTR Backend
-You can either install Hugectr backend easily using the Hugectr backend Docker image in NGC, or build Hugectr backend from scratch based on your own specific requirement using the same NGC Hugectr backend Docker image if you're an advanced user.
+You can either install HugeCTR backend easily using the HugeCTR backend Docker image in NGC, or build HugeCTR backend from scratch based on your own specific requirement using the same NGC HugeCTR backend Docker image if you're an advanced user.

 HugeCTR backend docker images are available in the NVIDIA container repository on https://ngc.nvidia.com/catalog/containers/nvidia:hugectr.